That dollar amount results from a 31.2% improvement from $25.9 billion three years earlier in 2019.

 Oregon has highly positive net exports in the international trade of integrated circuits and machinery for making semi-conductors.
 In turn, these cashflows indicate Oregon’s strong competitive advantages under both leading product categories which create a strong positive impact on Oregon’s global balance sheet.

-The following list shows the top 10 customers that purchase over three-quarters (77.9%) worth of the total value of products exported from Oregon during 2019.
+The following list shows the top 10 customers that purchased over four-fifths (81.6%) worth of the total value of products exported from Oregon during 2022.

-Oregon’s top trade partners in Asia account for almost three-fifths (56.8%) of the overall value of exported goods from the state.
+Oregon’s top trading partners located in Asia (mainland China, Malaysia, Japan, South Korea, Israel, Taiwan, Vietnam and Singapore) bought about half (49.9%) of the overall value of exported goods from the state.

 Wikipedia identifies other large businesses with headquarters within Oregon States.
 One example is the world’s largest commercial firm specializing in the design and production of thermal imaging cameras, components and imaging sensors, namely FLIR Systems which is based in Wilsonville, Oregon.

-Other large companies with their head offices in Oregon include:
+Other large companies with their head offices in Oregon include the following.